moinpinjari/Exploratory_Data_Analysis/README.md

 Findings and Insights

 Recommendations for boosting visibility:
-- Advertise more for higher rated apps
+-Advertise more for higher rated apps
-- Keep interface simpler for every kind of user
+-Keep interface simpler for every kind of user
 -Focus on most installed genres

 Identifying the most promising apps: